radian-software/straight.el/README.md

 You can customize the following user options:

-* `straight-vc-git-default-branch`: if `:branch` is unspecified, then this is used instead.
-Defaults to "master".
 * `straight-vc-git-default-remote-name`: the name to use for the primary remote, or the upstream remote if the package is forked.
   Defaults to "origin".
 The `:remote` keyword may be used to override